johdasgran/mr-robot-theme/README.md

   cd mr-robot-theme
   ```

-- Change to the Nakano directory you want to install, for example:
+- Change to the directory you want to install, for example:

   ```
   cd fxxk-society